SaptorsheeNag/Advanced-Global-Weather-Data-Analysis/README.md

 # PM-Accelerator-AI-Engineer-Intern---AI-ML-Gen-AI-Development-Tech-Assessment-For-Data-Scientist

-PM Accelerator AI Engineer Technical Assessment for Data Scientist/Analyst My name is Saptorshee Nag, applicant for the AI Engineer Intern - AI/ML/Gen AI Development Position.
-In this Google Colab notebook I have performed the advanced tech assessment on the Global Weather Repository dataset.
-I have written the code and added comments explaining each line of code.
-I have also explained the data cleaning, EDA, forecasting models, advanced analyses, and insights in a well-organized format.
+This project analyzes a global weather dataset to forecast temperature trends, detect anomalies, and study climate patterns using machine learning and data science techniques.
+The workflow includes data cleaning, exploratory analysis (EDA), forecasting models, and advanced climate insights.
+Key findings show that pressure and humidity significantly influence temperature, air pollution correlates with weather conditions, and global temperature variations align with expected climate zones.
+The study provides valuable insights for climate monitoring, disaster preparedness, and environmental planning.

 You can open the "PM Accelerator AI Engineer Intern - AI/ML/Gen AI Development Tech Assessment For Data Scientists/Analyst.ipynb" file in Google Colab notebook to see the presentation of the detailed data analysis process I have performed on the Global Weather Repository Dataset.
-It consists of the following sections:
+This project explores global weather trends using a dataset with over 40 weather-related features, applying machine learning, anomaly detection, and spatial analysis to uncover insights.
+The study follows a structured approach:

 1. Data Cleaning
 2. Exploratory Data Analysis
    2.1 Interpretation from the EDA